pubnub/c-core/README.md

 - `qt`: Modules, Qt projects and examples for Qt

-- `freertos` : Modules and Makefile for the FreeRTOS
+- `freertos` : Modules and Makefile for the FreeRTOS and ESP32 platforms

 - `microchip_harmony` : Modules and project for Microchip MPLAB Harmony